- Part 1. Understanding battery state of charge (SoC)

 How often should I check my battery’s State of Health?

-Test lithium-ion batteries every 3 months and lead-acid batteries every 6 months.
-High-usage devices like EVs require monthly checks.
+For lithium-ion batteries, test every 3 months, and for lead-acid batteries, every 6 months.
+High-usage devices like EVs require monthly checks to prevent unexpected capacity loss.

 Can I improve a battery’s State of Health after degradation?

-While physical degradation is irreversible, calibration cycles and proper storage at 50% charge can recover up to 5% capacity in mildly degraded batteries.
+Physical degradation is irreversible, but for mildly degraded batteries, calibration cycles and proper storage at 50% charge can recover up to 5% capacity.

 What’s the ideal SoC for long-term battery storage?

-Maintain 40–60% SoC during storage.
-This range minimizes chemical stress while preventing deep discharge damage.
+Maintain a 40–60% State of Charge (SoC) during storage.
+This minimizes chemical stress and prevents deep discharge, helping preserve battery health.

 Do battery health apps provide accurate SoH readings?